Isanti County, Minnesota: Politics

 This rural turned exurban county is more conservative than the state as a whole.
-In 2008, John McCain won this county with almost 57% of the vote, while losing the state with 44% of the vote.
+In 2008, John McCain won Isanti County with almost 57% of the vote, while losing the state with 44% of the vote.
 Norm Coleman also did well, obtaining 48% of the vote while losing the state with 42%.
 Both George W. Bush and Tim Pawlenty won this county twice, winning a majority of the county each time.

 Democrats tend to do poorly here.
-In 2008, Barack Obama obtained just 41% while he won the state with 54% of the vote.
+In 2008, Barack Obama obtained just 41% of the vote while he won the state with 54%.
 Al Franken received just 33% of Isanti County's votes.
-Since 1992, just one Democrat won this county with over 50% of the vote.
+Since 1992, no Democrat has won this county with over 50% of the vote.
 In 2016, Donald Trump won almost 65% of the vote here while narrowly losing the state to Hillary Clinton.
-In 2020, Trump increased his vote share to just over 68%.
+Trump increased his vote share to just over 68% in 2020 and to nearly 70% in 2024.

 Independents also do well in this county.
-In 1998, the county's results were Jesse Ventura's best performance in the state, winning the county with over 50% of the vote.
+In 1998, the county's results were Jesse Ventura's best in the state, as he won the county with over 50% of the vote.
 Ross Perot came in a close third place with 29% of the vote while getting 24% statewide.